Hong Kong receives heaviest rainfall in 140 years

 The black rainstorm warning is the first such warning being issued since October 2021, reported the South China Post.

-A trough of low pressure linked to the remnants of Typhoon Haikui brought heavy rain to the coastal Chinese province of Guangdong which borders Hong Kong.
+A trough of low pressure linked to the remnants of Typhoon Haikui has brought heavy rain to the coastal Chinese province of Guangdong, which borders Hong Kong.

 According to authorities, rescue operations were being conducted in various flooded districts.

-Authorities in China's southeastern state of Shenzhen warned Hong Kong on Thursday that water might have to be discharged from the Shenzhen reservoir, which could cause further flooding the territory's The Standard newspaper reported.
+Authorities in China's south-eastern state of Shenzhen warned Hong Kong on Thursday, 7 September, that water might have to be discharged from the Shenzhen reservoir, which could cause further flooding, the Standard newspaper reported.

 Experts blame climate change

-Within the past week, Southern China witnessed two typhoons in quick succession — Saola and Haikui.
-Hong Kong avoided a feared direct hit.
+Within the past week, Southern China witnessed two typhoons in quick succession—Saola and Haikui.
+Hong Kong avoided the dreaded direct hit, however.

 Follow us on: Facebook, Twitter, Google News, Instagram